IBE160/SG-612/docs/epics.md

 **Acceptance Criteria:**

 **Given** I am on the main dashboard
-**When** I click a "Delete" button on a task
-**Then** I am prompted for confirmation.
+**When** I click a "Delete" button (an icon that appears on `Task Card` hover) on a task **Then** I am prompted for confirmation.
 **And** upon confirmation, the task is permanently removed from the database.
 **When** I check a checkbox on a task
 **Then** the task is marked as complete (`is_done` = true).
 **And** the completed task is visually distinguished from active tasks (e.g., strikethrough, grayed out).
+When a task is marked complete, the title text receives a strikethrough effect and a muted color.

 **Prerequisites:** Story 1.2

 **Technical Notes:** This covers the "Delete" part of the CRUD operations and task completion.
+Deleting a task calls `DELETE /api/tasks/<id>`, and marking a task as complete calls `PUT /api/tasks/<id>` with `is_done: true`.

 ---